 Modem to Router, Router to Computer

 In a home network, the most common Ethernet connection setup is modem to router and router to computers or other networking devices that use Ethernet cables.
-A Linksys router only allows four (4) wired devices directly connected to it.
+A Linksys router only allows four (4) wired devices to directly connect to it.
 You can cascade another router or connect a switch if you want to connect more wired devices together via Ethernet connection.

 The LEDs on a Linksys router indicate the activities running on the corresponding ports.
 To check the LEDs' behavior, make sure that the Power adapter is plugged in to the router’s Power port and to a power outlet.
 To learn more, click here.